 Outcome/Output Result Statement/Sector objective Indicator Indicator description /rationale Output-IN5 Promote economic integration (during and post-COVID-19) for refugees and migrants from Venezuela with their host communities # of refugees, migrants & host community members reached with financial inclusion and education activities This indicator aims to measure how many individuals received support that enabled them to access and use financial services.
 Support can include information on microcredit / microfinance and financial and digital education, as well as awareness raising and sensitization of financial institutions.
 Direct Assistance Output-IN6 Xenophobia is reduced and social cohesion between refugees and migrants and host communities is strengthened # of people reached by social cohesion activities This indicator aims to measure how many individuals were reached through activities that promote community or social cohesion.
 This may include inter-cultural activities, activities that enhance peaceful coexistence or community-based activities.
 Campaign Output-IN7 this indicator contributes to both sector objectives (it is cross-cutting) # of persons capacitated to promote the integration of refugees and migrants This indicator aims to measure the number of individuals that have received capacity building support that enable them to better promote the integration of refugees and migrants.
 Capacity building support can include training, materials, guidance, awareness raising, sensitization.
 Capacity Building Output-IN8 this indicator contributes to both sector objectives (it is cross-cutting) # of products published or developed that provide relevant information for policy makers and practitioners on integration programming This indicator aims to measure the number of products developed and/or published that provide key information that allow either policy makers to develop integration policies AND/OR practitioners to implement integration programs.
-Other Output-IN9 Promote economic integration (during and post-COVID-19) for refugees and migrants from Venezuela with their host communities # of persons from subnational government institutions that have gone through sensitization and/or capacity strengthening programmes This indicator aims to measure the number of persons in subnational government institutions that have received information materials, training, awareness raising / sensitization on refugee and migrant recruitment processes, refugee and migrant labor rights, cultural/inclusive work environment Capacity Building Multipurpose Cash Assistance (MPC) sh Assistance (MPC) Output-MC1 # of individuals benefitting from multipurpose cash transfers (MPC) This indicator serves to capture the number of refugees and migrants from Venezuela receiving multi-purpose cash transfers.
-This may include assistance through other monetary modalities, e.g. vouchers, cash, etc. Direct Assistance • Nutrition Outcome-NU01 Ensure refugees and migrant population groups most at risk of malnutrition have access to quality nutrition services and/or interventions to prevent, identify and treat different forms malnutrition. % of refugee and migrant population groups most at risk of malnutrition with access to quality nutrition services and/or interventions to prevent, identify and treat different forms of malnutrition.
+Other Output-IN9 Promote economic integration (during and post-COVID-19) for refugees and migrants from Venezuela with their host communities # of persons from subnational government institutions that have gone through sensitization and/or capacity strengthening programmes This indicator aims to measure the number of persons in subnational government institutions that have received information materials, training, awareness raising / sensitization on refugee and migrant recruitment processes, refugee and migrant labor rights, cultural/ inclusive work environment Capacity Building

+Multipurpose Cash Assistance (MPC) of individuals benefitting from multipurpose cash transfers (MPC) This indicator serves to capture the number of refugees and migrants from Venezuela receiving multi-purpose cash transfers.
+This may include assistance through other monetary modalities, e.g. vouchers, cash, etc. Direct Assistance

+💩 Nutrition Outcome-NU01 most at risk of malnutrition have access to quality nutrition services and/or interventions to prevent,